Blog Post: Looking Ahead - Education Technology Predictions for 2026

 2. Beyond migration: unlocking the cloud’s strategic potential

-Schools that treat cloud migration as a starting point rather than an end goal may be best placed to drive genuine digital transformation.
-The opportunity now is to align cloud capabilities with strategic ambitions — not just infrastructure needs.
+Schools should see cloud migration as a starting point rather than an end goal, this then leads to genuine digital transformation.

 3. Cyber resilience becomes a core competency

-Incidents affecting schools and trusts have continued to rise over recent years, and while exact numbers vary and I cannot confirm future trends, the risk level is unlikely to decrease in 2026.
+Incidents affecting schools and trusts have continued to rise over recent years, and the risk level is unlikely to decrease in 2026.

 This creates a practical reality: cybersecurity can no longer sit solely with ICT teams.